 “I just think I’ve learned how to do all of this by figuring it out myself.
 Anyone who spends any time with me will tell you I like to talk, and when it comes to my work, I can tell you a lot.
 I also understand processes.
 I know how to create and fix them.
 And I know how to focus them to achieve goals.”

 Holsman knows a few other things too, which have seasoned his wisdom over the years beyond his work.
 He’s an expert water skier and an experienced musician.
 He also collects boats and classic cars and kicks back on his ranch with dozens of horses near Longview Lake.

 His son, Jason Holsman, is also known around the area.
 “Jason is in his second term as a Missouri State Senator.
 He’s done really well in public service and I’m proud of him.
 He hasn’t been involved in my business, but he has been known to help me out at Arrowhead after a game.
 People get a kick out of seeing him with us out there.”

 So what has Gale learned from a life that’s been so rich in exploration and rewards?
 Well, first of all, it’s not about the money.

 “I would be miserable if it was just about the money.
 I do what I love and the money falls in line.”

-Holsman strongly believes that no matter how much success and wealth you accumulate, time will always be more valuable.
+Holsman strongly believes that no matter how much success and wealth you accumulate, time is always more valuable.

-“Time is most important and the good news is you have control over it.
+“Time is the most important and the good news is you have control over how you use it.
 So the question is, how will you use that control?
 That’s up to you.
 Choose wisely.
 And surround yourself with good people.
 I think that’s made me more successful than anything.
 I choose to stick with people who ‘get it’ and that keeps me pointed in all the right directions.”